Thamindu2000/-Cloud-Based-Hospital-Management-System-/README.md

 - No CI/CD pipeline — deployment is manual via SSH + `docker compose`
 - Load testing was limited in scale (20 virtual users); a larger-scale test (e.g. JMeter with hundreds of users) would give a more complete picture under heavy load
 - No WAF or DDoS protection in front of the API
+- Google Sign-In accounts are not yet linked to existing local accounts sharing the same email — each is treated as a distinct sign-in path

 ---